-In 2021, only 23% of complaints received were for school based offenses.
+In 2022, 34% of complaints received were for school-based offenses.
 The percentage of total complaints that are school based is typically 42-45%.

-Detention admissions have only increased 10% since 2020; however, length of stay has increased 28% since 2020 due to transfer to superior court length of stay being longer than juvenile justice system youth stays in detention.
-For the second year in a row, detention average daily population exceeds the youth development center average daily population.
+Detention admissions have increased 17% since 2020; however, length of stay has increased 32% since 2020 due to transfer to superior court length of stay being longer than juvenile justice system youth stays in detention.
+For the third year in a row, detention average daily population exceeds the youth development center average daily population.

-100% of juveniles committed to a youth development center have at least 1 mental health diagnosis.
-Youth committed to YDCs had an average of three distinct mental health and/or substance use disorder diagnoses, and in some cases as many as nine.
+99.3% of juveniles committed to a youth development center have at least 1 mental health diagnosis.
+Youth committed to YDCs had an average of three (3.2) distinct mental health and/or substance use disorder diagnoses, and in some cases as many as eleven.

-The top three delinquent offenses in 2021 for which complaints were received were simple assault, break or enter a motor vehicle, and misdemeanor larceny.
+The top three delinquent offenses in 2022 for which complaints were received were simple assault, break or enter a motor vehicle, and disorderly conduct at school.

-The majority (52 percent) of juvenile offenses in 2021 were for non-serious offenses, class 1-3 misdemeanors.
-Offenses in this class include, but are not limited to, simple assault, simple affray, larceny (items worth less than $1,000), shoplifting, disorderly conduct, etc.
+The majority (56 percent) of juvenile offenses in 2022 were for non-serious offenses, class 1-3 misdemeanors.
+Offenses in this class include, but are not limited to, simple assault, disorderly conduct, simple affray, larceny (items worth less than $1,000), shoplifting, etc.

-Most juvenile delinquent offenses occur between noon and 4 p.m. during the weekdays.
+A large proportion of juvenile delinquent offenses (23%) occur between noon and 4 p.m. during the weekdays.

 Juveniles are charged with simple assault more than any other crime.
-Breaking or entering a motor vehicle is defined by North Carolina General Statute 14-33 as "any person who commits a simply assault or a simple assault and battery or participates in a simple affray is guilty of a Class 2 misdemeanor."
+Simple assault is defined by North Carolina General Statute 14-33 as "any person who commits a simply assault or a simple assault and battery or participates in a simple affray is guilty of a Class 2 misdemeanor."

-In 2021, 9.1 percent of all juveniles who went through intake were identified as having gang involvement, association or membership.
+In 2022, 7.9 percent of all juveniles assessed were identified as having gang involvement, association or membership.